Ironclad Journal icon IRONCLAD JOURNAL

 One way to better understand this framework is by applying it to systems for personal finance:

-The 1990s and 2000s: the rise of CRM
+The 2000s: the rise of CRM

 Beginning in the 1990s and continuing into the 2000s, the cost of business computers fell dramatically, the Internet gained widespread adoption, and e-mail became the de facto standard for business communication.
 Just as importantly, in 2000, Congress passed the ESIGN act, a law that ensured the validity of contracts signed electronically.